-This year, when it came to growing my blog traffic, I had three small epiphanies.
+This past year, when it came to growing my blog traffic, I had three small epiphanies.

 First, my tactics helped one of my clients double their inbound traffic.

 This got me thinking about the techniques we were using, and how they might apply to my own blog, which I had barely been active on over the past few years.

 Second, I started seeing my own blog’s traffic surge.

 Why?
 Well, after a summer where I wrote no new blog posts at all, I finally went back to basics… with a twist.
 I’ll explain more about how this worked in a moment.

 But my third little epiphany came when I started to write this post.

 That’s when I realized just how far this blog’s traffic has fallen from its heyday of 2009-2010, all because I had foolishly stopped using my own techniques that I had already proven to myself.